 Many cultures around the world forgo mattresses and sleep on futons, bedrolls, hammocks, and netted beds.
 Some even go so far as to sleep on the floor!
-After all, it's in our DNA to sleep on the cool earth or a pile of natural animal skins or materials.
+After all, in ancient times people did sleep on the cool earth or a pile of natural animal skins or materials.

 It is widely believed that sleeping on the floor for back pain is beneficial.
 However, a Harvard study found this to be untrue.
 Those suffering back pain who slept on a hard mattress had the least sleep quality of all.
 Those who slept on medium-firm mattresses reported no noticeable loss of sleep quality.